10 Tips to Ace Your VIPKid Interview & Demo Lesson

 Using TPR (or Total Physical Response) at every level is helpful for your students.
 So, getting in the habit of using TPR when you’re going through the interview process is an excellent place to start.

 Make sure that your TPR is directly connected to an action you want them to take, and not confusing.
-In other words, don’t point to your mouth when you say, “What do you see?”
-Simply point to your eyes or shade your eyes like you are looking for something.
+In other words, point to your eyes when you say “What do you see?”

 6. Use Your Time Wisely

-This was a problem for me in both my VIPKid interview and my Mock class.
+This was a problem for me in both my VIPKid demo lesson and my Mock class.
 I wanted to make sure that every syllable from my student was accurate, and so I didn’t stay focused on the time frame.